From Slides to Chatbots: Enhancing Large Language Models with University Course Materials: Gathering Course Materials Data

 \paragraph{Slides} We collected the slides as PDF files, where each PDF page corresponds to a separate slide in the presentation.
 For experiments with text-only LLMs, we extract the text from the PDFs.
 For experiments with visual-aided LLMs, we convert the PDF pages to images.

-\paragraph{Transcripts} We extract the textual transcriptions from the audios of the lecture recordings using \textit{Whisper Large V2} \cite{radford2023whisper} paired with SHAS segmentation \cite{tsiamas2022shas}.
+\paragraph{Transcripts} We extract the textual transcriptions from the audios of the lecture recordings using the Lecture Translator framework \cite{huber-etal-2023-end}, which employs \textit{Whisper Large V2} \cite{radford2023whisper} paired with SHAS segmentation \cite{tsiamas2022shas}.
 We clean up the transcriptions afterward by manually checking and removing hallucinated sentences, i.e., sentences repeatedly presented in the transcriptions but not presented in the audio.

 As the transcripts are from spoken language, they are non-fluent, which might be unsuitable for direct usage with LLMs.
 Therefore, we polish the transcriptions using the 4-bit-quantized Qwen2.5-Instruct 72B model.
 We ask the model to make the text more fluent and remove irrelevant content.
-We split the transcriptions into chunks of five sentences, and include the previously generated synthetic chunk in each input prompt to ensure smooth transitions.
-Finally, the resulting synthetic transcripts are manually processed to remove LLM-generated sentences that are irrelevant to the actual transcript.
-The detailed prompt will be included in the Appendix\footnote{We will include the Appendix in the camera-ready version, as it is not permitted in the submission stage.}.
+We split the transcriptions into chunks of five sentences, and include the previously generated polished chunk in each input prompt to ensure smooth transitions.
+Finally, the resulting polished transcripts are manually processed to remove LLM-generated sentences that are irrelevant to the actual transcript.
+The detailed prompt is in Appendix \ref{app:prompt_polish_transcript}.

 \paragraph{Data Statistics} The final dataset includes course materials in the form of lecture slides and transcriptions in English and German.
 The dataset covers six topics: Algorithms (ALGO), Databases (DBS), Deep Learning and Neural Networks (DLNN), Human–Computer Interaction (HCI), Natural Language Processing (NLP), and Theoretical Foundations of Computer Science (TGI).
 Note that for DBS, there are no transcriptions available.
 In total, the slide materials comprise 3.9K slides containing 0.2M tokens, with an average of approximately 50 tokens per slide.
 The lecture transcriptions consist of 3.3M tokens.